Ankitkumar9955/Ankitkumar9955/README.md

 #  Hey Guys!
 I'm Ankit Kumar
 ###  Engineering Student | 💻 Developer | 🎤 TEDx Enthusiast | I love to listen Podcasts

 Welcome to my GitHub!
-I'm a passionate Computer Science and IT engineering student at SRM, working on exciting projects, exploring tech innovations, and always ready to learn something new.
+I'm a Computer Science and IT engineering student at SRM, working on exciting projects, exploring tech innovations, and always ready to learn something new.

 ---